-CVA offers numerous courses during the school year, including Honors, Advanced Placement (AP), and Dual Enrollment courses.
+CVA offers numerous courses during the school year, including Honors, Advanced Placement (AP), Cambridge, and Dual Enrollment courses.
 CVA course grades are accepted for credit and are only transferable upon completion of the course.
-Partial grades cannot be transferred..
-Here is a current list of CVA Course Offerings.
+Partial grades cannot be transferred.
+Access the current list of CVA course offerings here.